 How the combination of public, private, and philanthropic capital can unlock funding for impact projects in vulnerable territories

-The Amazon holds immense potential for businesses that conserve the forest while strengthening local communities.
-These are initiatives range from sustainable forestry and agro-extractivism to community-based tourism and regenerative agriculture.
+The Amazon holds immense potential for businesses that conserve the forest and strengthen local communities; from sustainable forestry and collecting non-timber forest products to community-based tourism and regenerative agriculture.

-In this context, blended finance emerges as a strategic solution.
-It combines philanthropic, public, and private capital to reduce risk and attract investment in sustainable enterprises.
-By taking on the “first risk,” organizations like NESsT create the necessary conditions for banks and private investors to feel confident in supporting these businesses, thus increasing their access to credit and growth capital.
+Blended finance is a way to support these sustainable businesses.
+It brings together philanthropic, public, and private funds to reduce risks and attract investment.
+By taking on the initial “risk,” organizations like NESsT help to create a safer environment where banks and private investors feel more confident in lending to these businesses.
+This, in turn, improved their access to credit and growth capital.

-This model is grounded in three key pillars:
+This approach is based on three main pillars:

-Impact: A strong commitment to sustainable development and social inclusion;
+Impact: A strong focus on sustainable development and social inclusion.

-Leverage: Catalytic capital assumes the first risk, reducing the exposure of private investors.
+Leverage: Catalytic capital absorbs the first risk, lowering the exposure for private investors.

 In the Amazon, blended finance can be transformative

-The blended finance model is particularly effective for enterprises in the Amazon’s bioeconomy value chains, enabling businesses led by women, Indigenous peoples, and traditional communities to grow with more stability and impact.
+The blended finance model works especially well for enterprises in the Amazon’s bioeconomy value chains, where it supports businesses led by women, Indigenous peoples, and traditional communities to grow with greater stability and impact.

-One example is NESsT’s support for sociobiodiversity cooperatives.
+An example of this is NESsT’s support to sociobiodiversity cooperatives.

 Photo: ASPROC